-Merritt's Planning and Booking Website in the Nicola Valley
+Merritt's Award-Winning Planning and Booking Website in the Nicola Valley

-Experience Merritt BC Canada adventures and activities while staying in one of our quality Nicola Valley accommodations!
-Merritt is nestled in the centre of the Nicola Valley where the Nicola and Coldwater rivers meet.
-The Nicola Valley is decorated with hundreds of wilderness lakes, rolling grassland fields, hills, trails, backcountry roads and ranchlands.
-This is cowboy country.
-Home to cowboy hats, western boots, country music and backcountry adventures.
+Merritt BC Canada adventures and activities in the Nicola Valley.
+Merritt is nestled in the centre of the Nicola Valley where the Nicola and Coldwater Rivers meet.
+The Nicola Valley is home hundreds of wilderness lakes, rolling grassland fields, hills, trails, backcountry roads and ranchlands.
+We do country here in Merritt BC, as well as, in the backcountry.

-Plan a visit and Experience Merritt though our hundreds of lakes in the backcountry of Merritt, BC.
-Some Nicola Valley lakes are easy access, some require an off road vehicle.
-Many of the lakes attract adventures like fishing, canoeing, kayaking, mountain biking, hiking, birdwatching, off roading, camping, horseback riding, wind surfing, boating, water skiing and swimming during the summer months.
+Plan a visit and Experience Merritt BC adventures while exploring any one of our hundreds of lakes.
+However, not all lakes are created equal.
+Some are easy access, some require an off road vehicle, while some are reached best on foot.
+We use our lakes for fishing, canoeing, kayaking, mountain biking, hiking, birdwatching, off roading, camping, horseback riding, wind surfing, boating, water skiing and swimming during the summer months.
 Some of the lakes, the more popular ones, include drive-in wilderness campsites and horse riding baddocks.

-Some of the more popular Merritt parks and trails to experience include Central Park, Helmer Lake Park, Lily Lake, Lundbom Lake, Marquart Lake, Gwen Lake and Nicola Lake.
-Nicola, Marquart and Lundbom Lakes are the easy-access lakes in the region ideal for fishing, camping and mountain biking.
-The other Merritt parks and trails and places of interest are hidden in the backcountry regions of the valley accessed by gravel roads.
+In Merritt, the go-to community park is Central Park.
+As for lakes, we have over a hundred.
+Helmer Lake Park, Lily Lake, Lundbom Lake, Marquart Lake, Gwen Lake and Nicola Lake are the most recognized in the region.
+Nicola, Marquart and Lundbom Lakes are the easy-access lakes ideal for fishing, camping and mountain biking.